-For those under 10, the below recommended best telescopes for kids are all light enough and compact enough that a 7 to 10-year-old should be able to handle it, physically, on their own, when they are ready.
+For those under 10, the best telescopes for kids listed below are all light enough and compact enough that a 7-to-10-year-old should be able to handle it, physically on their own when they are ready.

 1. Cometron FirstScope or Orion FunScope

 The default version, Celestron FirstScope, has awful eyepieces, and the spherical mirror can’t focus light properly at high powers, but it’s not so bad for scanning the sky.
-The Cometron version of FirstScope has better eyepieces and is a better deal overall despite being slightly more expensive.
-Orion’s FunScope, the most expensive among the three FirstScope offerings, uses the same mirrors but includes the best accessories.
+The Cometron version of FirstScope has better eyepieces and is a better deal overall, despite being slightly more expensive.
+Orion’s FunScope, the most expensive of the three FirstScope offerings, uses the same mirrors but includes the best accessories.

 2. Orion SkyScanner or Zhumell Z100

-The Orion SkyScanner 100 or Zhumell Z100 provide a much better telescope than the FirstScope at a decent price.
-They are very much like the FirstScope, but with a larger mirror which is figured to a true parabola rather than a sphere, so spherical aberration is minimized.
+The Orion SkyScanner 100 or Zhumell Z100 provides a much better telescope than the FirstScope at a decent price.
+They are very much like the FirstScope, but with a larger mirror that is figured as a true parabola rather than a sphere, so spherical aberration is minimized.
 They also include decent eyepieces.
 The Z100 has a slightly better focuser position than the SkyScanner, but their optics and accessories are identical.
 Of the two, either will work fine, but the Z100 is slightly better.
 If you find them for the same price, pick the Z100.

 3. Zhumell Z114 or Orion Starblast 4.5